Strawberry Shortcake with Strawberry Sauce

 table salt½ tsp

 - Preheat oven to 400ºF.
 Coat a large cookie sheet with cooking spray (or line with parchment paper).

 - In a medium bowl, combine strawberries with powdered sugar; set aside at room temperature until liquid starts to collect in bottom of bowl, about 10 minutes.
 Pour liquid into a smaller bowl; set aside.
 Wait 2 minutes and gently press strawberries down in bowl to squeeze out more liquid; pour liquid into small bowl and set aside.
 (Repeat until you have about 1/4 cup liquid total.)

 - Into a large bowl, sift flour, baking powder and salt.

 - Using a pastry cutter or a knife and fork, cut small pieces of butter into flour mixture; work butter into mixture with pastry cutter or knife and fork, until butter pieces resemble small peas.

 - Add buttermilk and zest to flour mixture; mix batter with pastry cutter or a knife and fork until just combined (small pieces of butter will make batter appear a little lumpy).

-- Spoon batter by 2 heaping tablespoons onto prepared cookie sheet, leaving a few inches between each cake.
-Bake until tops are just golden and a tester inserted in center of a cake comes out clean, about 10 to 12 minutes.
-Remove from oven and cool completely.
+- Spoon batter by 2 heaping tablespoons onto prepared cookie sheet to make 10 cakes, leaving a few inches between each one.
+Bake until tops are just golden and a tester inserted in center of a cake comes out clean, about 10-12 minutes.
+Remove from oven; cool completely.

-- When cool, to assemble shortcakes, split each shortcake in half and lay the two halves on a plate.
-Top each half with about 3 tablespoons each strawberries and whipped cream; drizzle each half with about 1/2 teaspoon reserved liquid.
+- When cool, split each shortcake in half and lay the two halves on a plate.
+Top each half with about 3 Tbsp strawberries and drizzle each with a little reserved liquid; top each half with 2 Tbsp whipped cream.
 Serve immediately.
-Yields 1 shortcake per serving.